sandeepkasaragod/RAGE-workshop/day4/running_bioinfo_pipeline.md

 ### 1.5.4 Task 4

-Look in one of the barcode files, which contains fastq files.
+Look inside one of the barcode directories, which contains fastq files.
 Open a fastq file using the command:

 ``` shell
 vim <fastq_file>